NobilityDeviant/ZenDownloader/README.md

 # ZenDownloader

+> ⚠️ **Cloudflare is Active:** wco has enabled the premium plan for cloudflare. this program can't function right now.

 A Kotlin & Jetpack Compose program used to download episodes, series and movies from: https://www.wcoflix.tv/

 If you check that website out, it's one of the best video sites for free cartoons and anime.
 It's also the most vulnerable.